United States hand grenades: M26/A1/A2, M57 and M61

-The M26 series is in many ways an upgrade in basic principle of the Mk II: a similarly shaped, but not visibly ribbed, fragmentation grenade.
-The M26 has a filling of Composition B contained within a sheet steel two-part outer shell which covers a prenotched fragmentation coil inner liner.
+The M26 series is in many ways an upgrade to the basic principle of the Mk II: a similarly shaped, but not visibly ribbed, fragmentation grenade.
+The M26 has a filling of Composition B contained within a sheet steel two-part outer shell that covers a pre-notched fragmentation coil inner liner.
 The use of the inner liner creates a highly predictable fragment pattern and casualty radius.
 The grenade was found to have problems with incomplete detonation of the filler, and the M26A1 featured a tetryl booster to ensure complete detonation.
-The M61 grenade was the product of a further Product Improvement Project or PIP, and is identical to the M26A1 with the exception of the additional safety clip for the spoon of the grenade on the M61.
-The M26A2 is identical to the M26A1 except for being fitted with the M217 impact fuze.
+The M61 grenade was the product of a further Product Improvement Program (PIP), and is identical to the M26A1 with the exception of the additional safety clip for the spoon of the grenade on the M61.
+The M26A2 is identical to the M26A1, except for being fitted with the M217 impact fuse.
 The M57 is the equivalent of the M61 for the M26A1, and is the same as the M26A2 with the exception of the additional safety clip on the spoon of the grenade.

 M33, M33A1/M59, M67, and M68

 Similar in format to the M26, the M33 is a spherical fragmentation grenade also filled with Composition B explosive.
 Unlike the M26, the inner wall is prescored and does not contain a fragmentation coil.
 The grenade has a smooth surface, unlike the Mk II series "pineapple" casing.
-The M67 was part of a similar PIP, and is identical to the M33 with the exception of the additional safety clip for the spoon of the grenade on the M67.
+The M67 was part of a similar PIP and is identical to the M33, with the exception of the additional safety clip for the spoon of the grenade on the M67.
 Early M33 grenades were also more of an oval shape before transitioning over to the more spherical shape of the M67.
 The M67 is the current issue HE-Frag grenade for the US military.
-The M33A1 is the impact version of the M33, using the M217 electrical impact fuze in place of the normal delay fuze.
+The M33A1 is the impact version of the M33, using the M217 electrical impact fuse in place of the normal delay fuze.
 At an unknown time the M33A1 was redesignated as the M59.
 There should be no difference between these grenades except that the M33A1 may be more ovular in shape than the more spherical M59.
 The M68 is the same as the M59, with the exception of the additional safety clip.